When spring turns a corner, Japan transforms into a wonderland of blushing hues, with countless places to view the fleeting beauty of cherry blossoms.

 Where to hanami

-The cherry blossom festival brings out the crowds, which isn’t the ideal activity to participate in in the immediate future.
+The cherry blossom festival, also called sakura matsuri in romanized Japanese, brings out the crowds, which isn’t the ideal activity to participate in in the immediate future.
 It can be like being on the train during rush hour, but everyone is drunk and yelling instead of standing shoulder to shoulder and avoiding eye contact.

 - Goryokaku in Hakodate